gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Mixed C/C++/ASM binary, for each kind of binary.
 - A project can have all C, C++ source and header files and assembly source files in the same source directory.

-## Story: Allow all binaries to be built

-- Change the native model to use deferred configuration:
-    - Configure a source set completely before using it as input to a component or binary.
-    - Configure a component completely before using it as a source set dependency or defining its binaries.
-    - Configure a binary completely before defining tasks for it.
-    - Configure a component completely before defining tasks for it.
-- Allow navigation from a `NativeComponent` to the binaries associated with the component.
-- Add an `assemble` lifecycle task for each component.

-### Open issues

-- Add a 'development' assemble task, which chooses a single binary for each component.
-- Need to make standard 'build', 'check' lifecycle tasks available too.

 # Milestone 2

 ## Story: Allow library binaries to be used as input to other libraries